Razer is such a tease

 Could it actually be worth it?

 Let’s break this down.
+Nowadays you can get high quality laptops under 400 so if Razer wants to to charge big $$$ for their new releases, it had better be worth it.
 The Blade Stealth starts at about $1500.
 For that, you get a Quad Core i7, 256GB SSD, 16GB RAM, onboard graphics, and Windows 10.
 Don’t forget if you fork over an extra $500 you can get the Core V2 and you can put in whatever GPU you would like.
 Let’s go with the base model though.
 I understand the Razer Phone is powerful, but it’s not Core i7 16GB RAM powerful.
 Taking into consideration the phone is about $700, if Linda costs more than say $300 I don’t know if she would be worth it.
 That might even be pushing it.

 At the end of the day, I’m a lover of just about all things tech and Razer just makes things look so pretty.
 I would enjoy seeing if this setup could actually replace my day to day laptop.
 Do you think it could?
 Or do you think Linda is just another pretty face in the crowd?
 Sound off below in the comments!